readthedocs/ethicalads.io/content/pages/vision.md

 we want to define *ethical advertising* for you here.

-## What is ethical advertising
+## What 'ethical advertising' is

 A succinct definition:

 Ethical Advertising
-: Showing ads based on page content without tracking users.
+: Showing unintrusive, relevant ads for real products based on page content without tracking users.

 The primary tenets of ethical advertising are: